wedhb/NonAuth/README.md

 ## License

-This project is licensed under the BSD-style license found in the [LICENSE](LICENSE) file.
+This project is licensed under the MIT-style license found in the [LICENSE](LICENSE) file.

 ---